basarat/typescript-book/docs/tips/nominalTyping.md

   - The structure `{type,value}` might not be desireable and need server serialization support

 ## Using Enums
 [Enums in TypeScript](../enums.md) offer a certain level of nominal typing.
 Two enum types aren't equal if they differ by name.
-We can use this fact to provide nominal typing to any other type that is structurally compatible.
+We can use this fact to provide nominal typing for types that are otherwise structurally compatible.

 The workaround involves:
 * Creating a *brand* enum.
 * Creating the type as an *intersection* (`&`) of the brand enum + the actual structure.

-This is demonstrated below where the structure of the type is just a string:
+This is demonstrated below where the structure of the types is just a string:

 ```ts
 // FOO